llvm/llvm-project/mlir/docs/MemrefMergeAlloc.md

 #### Allocation scopes

-The transformation first needs to identify the allocation scopes, which are mlir operaions containing non-zero regions, and
+The transformation first needs to identify the allocation scopes, which are single basic blocks of parent operaions which
- * implementing `AutomaticAllocationScope`
+ * implement `AutomaticAllocationScope`
- * and is not `scf.for` (allocations in an `scf.for` can be hoisted to parent `AutomaticAllocationScope`)
+ * and are not `scf.for` (allocations in an `scf.for` can be hoisted to parent `AutomaticAllocationScope`)

 For example, below is an example IR of a function with nested `scf.forall` ops.